autogluon/autogluon/docs/tutorials/multimodal/document/document_classification.md

 ```

 Let's display one of the document.
-As you can, this is a budget document consisting of account number, account name, budgeted fund, expenditures, and etc.
+As you can see, this is a budget document consisting of account number, account name, budgeted fund, expenditures, and etc.

 ```{.python .input}
 from IPython.display import Image, display